mapcode-foundation/mapcode-python/README.md

 ## Decoding

-Use the decode() method to decode a mapcode back to latitude and longitude.
+Use the decode() method to translate a mapcode back to latitude and longitude.

 ```python
 print mapcode.decode('NLD 49.4V')